phapdn/phapdn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I received the Ph.D. degree in Electrical and Computer Engineering from Inha University, South Korea, in 2022.
 Subsequently, I held a post-doctoral fellowship at the Artificial Intelligence System-on-Chip (AI-SoC) Research Center, [Inha University](https://eng.inha.ac.kr/eng/index.do), Incheon, South Korea, from September 2022 to January 2024.
-Currently, I am serving as a lecturer at [Vietnam-Korea University of Information and Communication Technology (VKU)](https://vku.udn.vn/), part of [The University of Danang](https://www.udn.vn/english), situated in Danang, Vietnam.
+Currently, I am a lecturer in [Vietnam-Korea University of Information and Communication Technology (VKU)](https://vku.udn.vn/), part of [The University of Danang](https://www.udn.vn/english), situated in Danang, Vietnam.

 ## Research Interests